They Left The Skull

 Not surprisingly, Lauren and I lost touch.
 For a few years after we parted ways we exchanged short semi-personal emails catching one another up.
 After those ended I occasionally bumped into her on Facebook and Twitter—liking this; commenting about that—but eventually our relationship, like Borders bookstores, closed for good.

-Then one morning, while sitting in my dentist’s waiting room, I started flipping around an old issue of _____Magazine when suddenly I saw her name.
+Then one morning, while sitting in my dentist’s office waiting room, I started flipping around an old issue of _____Magazine when suddenly I saw her name.
 I already knew that after Lauren handed me off to an editor who’d hated my writing, she edited a nonfiction book that became a worldwide bestseller.
 And, that, following a few more stints in the publishing world, she became the Books Editor for a popular women’s magazine.
 But, for some reason, seeing her name next to a book review in a magazine I’d never actually read was startling.
 I looked over at another woman in the waiting room and tried catching her eye.
 I desperately wanted to say, “See this person?
 She edited my first book!” with my index finger stuck defiantly next to the printed words: LAUREN HUNTER.
 I was aglow with misconceived pride.
 Ridiculous though it was, I felt as if this vicariously made me a member of the all-star literary world.

 By the time my clean teeth and I arrived back home I’d decided that Lauren owed me.
 After all, she’d jilted me for, for, what—a VIP with an important point to make?
 She’d dumped me and my words onto the desk of an editor who didn’t “buy that Peter would ever leave his wife for Mona.”